maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

 There are things that will likely stay in Custom-Built, for instance the Platform Team's _core_ will probably stay here, unless it evolves as a product in its own right (at which point it escapes the Platform Team Solution Space and becomes part of the Company's Problem Space).
 In the same vein, maintaining a Custom-Built (which can mean heavy-configured FOSS, but I've seen forked FOSS more often) thing like an Image Repo should move out towards Rental Product and Commodity.

-As I am building my application, I'm considering my own _core_ for Monteverdi.
-After I made the Map, it was clear to me there is a string of dependencies in Genesis for an entirely unrepresented User Need.
-They became my top priority in development.
-Simple things like this jump out, because maybe I really would rather work on code in the MemTSDB or add more data input plugins.
-The Map sits in a Landscape that helps me reason priorities, affected by Climate within and without.
+## Epilogue

 I've been managing Observability, Monitoring, Alerting, and Incidents in SRE teams for over a decade.
 The elements of what is necessary for an Observability Tool has been a wonderful way to reason about how _human beings_ actually Observe systems.

 The lessons I've learned from **Architecture for Flow** have given me a lot of reasons to keep being an SRE in the face of AI.
 Whether you sit with me on the Platform or Flow in the Streams, stroll on the steps of tech or constantly side-stepping the next spoke, this book shows how to navigate our course as a sociotechnical community.